mercode-org/deezloader-mer/README.md

 [@DeezloaderRemix](https://t.me/DeezloaderRemix)<br>
 [@DeezloaderRMX](https://t.me/DeezloaderRMX)<br>
 [@DeezloaderRemixCommunity](https://t.me/DeezloaderRemixCommunity)<br>
-Here are listed the MD5 chechsums (so you can be sure the files were not tampered):<br>
+Here are listed the MD5 checksums (so you can be sure the files were not tampered):<br>

 | Filename                             | Checksum MD5                       |
 | ------------------------------------ | ---------------------------------- |